haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

 ./seahub.sh start  # Start seahub website, port defaults to 127.0.0.1:8000
 ```

+!!! success
     The first time you start Seahub, the script prompts you to create an admin account for your Seafile Server.
 Enter the email address of the admin user followed by the password.

 Now you can access Seafile via the web interface at the host address (e.g., http://1.2.3.4:80).